viorelsfetea/python-twitter-terminal-client/README.md

 ##Running it
 Create a virtual environment and pull the files into it

-Run `pip install -r dev_requirements.txt` and `pip install -r requirements.txt` if you want to extend the client.
+Do `pip install -r dev_requirements.txt` and `pip install -r requirements.txt` if you want to extend the client.

-Run `pip install -r requirements.txt` if you want just want to run it.
+Do `pip install -r requirements.txt` if you want just want to run it.

 Run the client with `python -m twitterclient.main`

+Use `fab test` to run the unit tests

 ##Extending the command list
 To add a new command, you have to create a class for it.
 All commands extend the CommandAbstract class and are loaded via the CommandFactory factory.